-Advances in the genetic improvement of beans have been commensurate with the systematic efforts dedicated to it.
-Sources of resistance to practically all high priority bean diseases and insect pests are now available and have been incorporated into improved, commercially acceptable lines, either alone or in combination with other disease resistances.
+Advances in the genetic improvement of beans have been commensurate with the systematic efforts dedicated to it Sources of resistance to practically all high priority bean diseases and insect pests are now available and have been incorporated into improved commercially acceptable lines either alone or in combination with other disease resistances.
 The successful breaking of the linkage between red seed color and virus susceptibility resulted in a large number of red-seeded lines with fully commercial and stable seed color.
-Concurrently, many of these lines are showing great promise in Central America.
+Concurrently many of these lines are showing great promise in Central America.
 Advanced lines with multiple-gene bean common mosaic virus resistance are now available.
-Non-black seeded bean golden mosaic virus resistant lines are tested in Central America and the Caribbean region.
-In rust resistance breeding, the earlier discovered small pustule types (lines with only miniscule rust-induced pustules that appear to have little effect on bean yields) have increased in importance as heavy rust attacks have occurred, especially in the Caribbean.
-A control strategy using a mixture of genotypes with different rust reactions is being developed.
+Non-black seeded bean golden mosaic virus resistant lines.

+are tested in Central America and the Caribbean region In rust resistance breeding the earlier discovered small pustule types (lines with only miniscule rust-induced pustules that appear to have little effect on bean yields) have increased in importance as heavy rust attacks have occurred especially in the Caribbean.
+A control strategy using a mixture of genotypes with different rust reactions is being developed

-The race complex of diseases such as anthracnose and angular leafspot is better understood, and relevant resistance sources are now employed for the different ecological zones.
-The planting of crossing blocks (potential parents) and analysis of data from international disease resistance nurseries have allowed for the pinpointing of race distribution; the data indicate that no new races of these diseases have formed.
+The race complex of diseases such as anthracnose and angular leafspot is better understood and relevant resistance sources are now employed for the different ecological zones.
+The planting of crossing blocks (potential parents) and analysis of data from international disease resistance nurseries have allowed for the pinpointing of race distribution, the data indicate that no new races of these diseases have formed.
 Lines with multiple race and pathogen resistance are now available.

-The interspecific P. vulgaris x P. acutifolius crosses made in the USA and progeny selected in CIAT have resulted in new, very high levels of common bacterial blight resistance in beans.
+The interspecific $\underline{P}$ vulgaris $\underline{x}$ $\underline{P}$ acutifolius crosses made in the USA and progeny selected in CIAT have resulted in new very high levels of common bacterial blight resistance in beans.
 Lines from these interspecific crosses are highly resistant, and have a high combining ability.
 CIAT and collaborating programs are using these lines heavily in varietal development programs.

-Progress was also recorded for other disease control research.
-For example, increased levels of resistance to web blight and ascochyta leaf blight have been found.
+Progress was also recorded for other disease control research For example increased levels of resistance to web blight and ascochyta leaf blight have been found

-Breeding for resistance to the leafhoppers has continued.
-Wild genotypes with high levels of bruchid resistance were crossed with cultivated forms, and progenies with good resistance have been selected.
-Earlier identified sources of resistance to the bean pod weevil (Apion godmani) have remained stable, but did not provide high yielding lines.
+Breeding for resistance to the leafhoppers has continued Wild genotypes with high levels of bruchid resistance were crossed with cultivated forms and progenies with good resistance have been selected Earlier identified sources of resistance to the bean pod weevil (Apion godmani) have remained stable but did not provide high yielding lines.
 The germplasm of Mexican origin has provided well adapted lines with high Apion resistance.
-High levels of beanfly resistance were obtained in segregates of interspecific hybrids involving a resistant P. coccineus parent.
-These and other materials will be deployed once the Africa projects are fully operational.
+High levels of beanfly resistance were obtained in segregates of interspecific hybrids involving a resistant P coccineus parent.
+These and other materials will be deployed once the Africa projects are fully operational

-Beans have been underrated in their ability to resist drought.
-Under severe drought conditions, the best lines have been found to yield above 1 t/ha, while most commercial cultivars failed in screenings at CIAT during the dry season.
+Beans have been underrated in their ability to resist drought Under severe drought conditions the best lines have been found to yield above 1 t/ha while most commercial cultivars failed private and state farms planted with the varieties Revolución 81 (A40) and Revolución 79 (BAT 41) principally

-A large number of lines combining several desired characters have successfully been advanced through the entire series of evaluation tests organized by the Bean Program.
-Commercially acceptable, improved lines are now available for all principal bean production areas in Latin America and most of Africa.
+A large number of lines combining several desired characters have successfully been advanced through the entire series of evaluation tests organized by the Bean Program Commercially acceptable improved lines are now available for all principal bean production areas in Latin America and most of Africa

-Selected impact/adoption studies have been made by the Center.
-Numerous improved bean lines are already available at the national level, and many of these lines have reached the bean producers and contribute to national production.
-Cuba has continued to plant around 24,000 ha of the variety "ICA Pijao".
-Nicaragua has a large acreage in private and state farms planted with the varieties "Revolución 81" (A40) and "Revolución 79" (BAT 41), principally.
+Numerous improved bean lines are already available at the national level and many of these lines have reached the bean producer and contribute to national production.
+Cuba has continued to plant around 24 000 ha of the variety ICA Pijao.
+Nicaragua has a large acreage in